 When you’re feeling stressed, trying to put situations into perspective can be difficult.
 This often means we allow smaller issue to overshadow potentially positive changes.
 Try and find the positive in every situation.
 Helen said: “This is easier said than done and takes practice but now when something doesn’t quite go to plan, I try and look at the bigger picture and think it’s probably leading me to a better place.”

 Many of us lead such busy lives that we forget to take time out solely for ourselves.
 Setting aside time to unwind and do something you enjoy is so important.
 Whether that’s curling up with a book, watching your favourite film, or even cooking yourself your favourite meal, it’s important to practice self-care and make yourself feel special.
-If you’d like some quality ‘me’ time without having to plan anything yourself, booking a spa day is an excellent way to treat yourself and de-stress.
+If you’d like some quality ‘me’ time without having to plan anything yourself, booking a spa day at one of our spa resorts or city spas, we have locations in Guildford, Milton Keynes, Tunbridge Wells and three others.
+A spa day is an excellent way to treat yourself and de-stress.

 For more helpful advice from Helen Gilbert, read her blog post ’20 ways to relieve stress’.